How to Get to Monte Albán from Oaxaca City

 Two city bus routes (R37 and R54) travel toward the Monte Albán area for just MXN 10 per ride (as of Sept.
 2025).
 However, they do not actually reach the archaeological site.
 The buses stop several kilometers below the ruins, leaving you with a steep uphill walk of about 3 kilometers to the entrance.
 This means you save money but trade it for a sweaty climb at the end of your journey.
 For locals, this option makes sense, but for visitors with limited time and energy, the challenge outweighs the savings.
 If you do try the bus, ask the driver to let you off at the closest stop for Monte Albán, and be ready for the uphill trek.

-Tourist Shuttle Buses: The Most Popular Choice
+Tourist Shuttle Buses: The Best Budget Pick

-Taxis: Flexible and Direct
+Taxis: Flexible but Negotiated

 No Rideshares